Parameter-dependent Pseudodifferential Operators of Toeplitz Type: Introduction

-This idea has been realized for a large number of different kinds of differential or pseudodifferential operators on various kinds of manifolds, including boundary value problems and operators on manifolds with singularities.
-Let us illustrate the most elementary approach for operators on smooth closed manifolds: If $M$ is a closed manifold and $F_0,F_1$ are two vector bundles over $M$ let us denote by $L^\mu_\cl(\rpbar;M,F_0,F_1)$ the space of classical pseudodifferential operators of order $\mu\in\rz$ acting from sections into $F_0$ to sections into $F_1$ and that depend on a parameter $\tau\ge0$ that enters as an additional co-variable $($for simplicity of presentation we focus in this introduction on the case of a real parameter $\tau$, while later we shall admit a more general parameter space$)$.
-This means that in local coordinates $x$ $($with corresponding co-variable $\xi$) the local pseudodifferential symbols satisfy estimates of the form
+To illustrate in more detail the contents of this paper let us first recall the probably most elementary calculus of parameter-dependent operators, designed for describing resolvents of differential operators on closed manifolds: If $M$ is a closed manifold and $F_0,F_1$ are two vector bundles over $M$ let us denote by $L^\mu_\cl(\rpbar;M,F_0,F_1)$ the space of classical pseudodifferential operators of order $\mu\in\rz$ acting from sections of $F_0$ to sections of $F_1$ and that depend on a parameter $\tau\ge0$ that enters as an additional co-variable $($for simplicity of presentation we focus in this introduction on the case of a real parameter $\tau$, while later we shall admit a more general parameter space$)$.
+This means that in local coordinates $x$, with corresponding co-variable $\xi$, the local pseudodifferential symbols satisfy estimates of the form

 Thus differentiation with respect to $\xi$ or $\tau$ improves the decay in $\xi$ and $\tau$ simultaneously.
-The phrase \emph{classical}, indicated by the subscript $\cl$, for us means that additionally $a$ has a complete asymptotic expansion into components that are positively homogeneous with respect to $(\xi,\tau)$; see Section \ref{sec:1} for more details.
+The phrase \emph{classical}, indicated by the subscript $\cl$, for us means that, additionally, $a$ has a complete asymptotic expansion into components that are positively homogeneous with respect to $(\xi,\tau)$; see Section \ref{sec:1} for more details.
 With any such operator one can associate a homogeneous principal symbol which is a bundle homomorphism

+where $\pi$ is the canonical projection onto $M$.
+Due to the homogeneity this homomorphism is uniquely determined by its restriction to the unit-cosphere bundle.
+An operator $A(\tau)$ is called \emph{parameter-elliptic} if its homogeneous principal symbol is an isomorphism.
+In this case one can find a parametrix $B(\tau)$ of corresponding negativ order that coincides with the inverse $A(\tau)^{-1}$ for sufficiently large values of $\tau$.
+For example, $\tau^2-\Delta$ with the Laplacian on $M$ is a parameter-elliptic operator of order $2$, and its parametrix/inverse is of order $-2$.